Varuni387/Amazon.github.io/README.md

    - Reversing a linked list involves changing the pointers of each node to point to the previous node.
 This operation requires traversing the entire list once, resulting in a linear time complexity.
 <br><br>
 11. Least Common Subsequence : When comparing product descriptions or customer reviews, the Longest Common Subsequence (LCS) method can be utilised to identify common patterns and similarities.
 This can improve the entire buying experience by helping the recommendation system find related products or group reviews that are similar.
 [View code here]( https://github.com/Varuni387/Amazon.github.io/blob/main/Codes/lcs.cpp){:target="_blank"}<br><br>
-The time complexity of finding the Longest Common Subsequence (LCS) of two strings using dynamic programming is O(m * n),where m and n are the lengths of the two input strings.This is because we need to fill in a 2D table of size (m+1) x (n+1) to store the lengths of the LCS for all possible prefixes of the two strings.
+The time complexity of finding the Longest Common Subsequence (LCS) of two strings using dynamic programming is O(m x n), where m and n are the lengths of the two input strings.
+This is because we need to fill in a 2D table of size (m+1) x (n+1) to store the lengths of the LCS for all possible prefixes of the two strings.
 <br><br>
-The space complexity is also O(m * n) because we need to store the entire 2D table mentioned above.
+The space complexity is also O(m x n) because we need to store the entire 2D table mentioned above.
 This is because we need to keep track of the lengths of the LCS for all possible prefixes of the two strings.<br><br>